Kansas City Chiefs vs. Denver Broncos NFL Week 18 Odds, Plays and Insights for January 8, 2022

 - Kansas City and its opponents have gone over the current 44-point total in 11 of 16 games this season.

-- Denver and its opponents have combined to score more than 44 points in five of 16 games this season.
+- Denver has combined with its opponents to score more than 44 points in five of 16 games this season.

-- The two teams combine to score 47.7 points per game, 3.7 more than the over/under in this contest.
+- The two teams combine to average 47.7 points per game, 3.7 more than the over/under in this contest.

-- The 39.7 combined points per game that these two squads have allowed this season are 4.3 fewer than the 44 over/under in this contest.
+- The 39.7 combined points per game that these two squads have allowed this season are 4.3 fewer than the 44 total in this contest.

-- Chiefs games this season feature an average total of 52.4 points, a number 8.4 points higher than Saturday's over/under.
+- The average total in Chiefs games this season is 52.4, 8.4 points above Saturday's total of 44.

-- In 2021, games involving the Broncos have averaged a total of 44.0 points, equal to the set total for this game.
+- In 2021, games involving the Broncos have averaged a total of 44.0 points, equal to the set over/under for this game.

 Chiefs stats and trends

+- Kansas City has eight wins against the spread in 16 games this season.

-- The Chiefs have covered the spread once this season when favored by 10 points or more (in two chances).
+- This season, the Chiefs have one ATS win in two games as a favorite of 10 points or more.

-- Kansas City has eclipsed the over/under in 56.2% of its opportunities this year (nine times in 16 games with a set point total).
+- Kansas City has gone over the point total in 56.2% of its opportunities this year (nine times in 16 games with a set point total).

-- When Kansas City puts up more than 18.4 points, it is 8-6 against the spread and 10-4 overall.
+- Kansas City is 8-6 against the spread and 10-4 overall this season when the team scores more than 18.4 points.

-- In games that Kansas City churns out over 322.1 yards, the team is 7-7 against the spread and 9-5 overall.
+- In games that Kansas City piles up more than 322.1 yards, the team is 7-7 against the spread and 9-5 overall.

-- The Chiefs have turned the ball over 25 times this season, six more turnovers than the Broncos have forced (19).
+- This year, the Chiefs have turned the ball over 25 times, six more than the Broncos' takeaways (19).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Broncos.